mediaexmachina/mediadeepa/src/main/resources/doc/en/examples.md

 mediadeepa -i videofile.mov --extract analysing-archive.zip
 ```

-You can setup ffmpeg, like with import, like:
+You can setup FFmpeg, like with import, like:

 ```
 mediadeepa -i videofile.mov -c -an --extract analysing-archive.zip